Elmendorf Christian Community: History

-The history of Elmendorf Christian Community goes back to the times of the Protestant Reformation, when Anabaptists under the leadership of Jakob Hutter established community of goods in Moravia in the 1530s.
-After a long and complicated history of migrations in Eastern Europe, Hutterites arrived in America in 1874, forming three communities, that practiced community of goods, of which one was Bon Homme Colony, the mother colony of all Schmiedeleut Hutterites.
-Because of population growth, Hutterite colonies frequently branch out to form new colonies.
+The history of Elmendorf Christian Community goes back to the times of the Protestant Reformation, when Anabaptists under the leadership of Jakob Hutter established a community of goods in Moravia in the 1530s.
+After a long and complicated history of migrations in Eastern Europe, Hutterites arrived in America in 1874, forming three communities that practiced the community of goods, of which one was the Bon Homme Colony, the mother colony of all Schmiedeleut Hutterites.
+Because of population growth, Hutterite colonies frequently branched out to form new colonies.

 Upland Hutterite Colony in Letcher, South Dakota, branched out in 1994 to form the Elmendorf Community.
 Upland had branched out of Spring Valley Hutterite Colony, located at Wessington Springs, South Dakota in 1988, Spring Valley had branched out of Platte Colony in 1964, and Platte had branched out of Bon Homme in 1949.

 In 2003 Elmendorf was excommunicated from Schmiedeleut affiliation with the Hutterites and became an independent colony.
 It was soon followed by Altona, which was always in good standing with Elmendorf.

 In 2006 Elmendorf Christian Community started a new community, named Detention River Christian Community, formerly known as Rocky Cape, between Smithton and Wynyard on the Australian island of Tasmania.
-In 2013/14 they started another new community, named Grand River, near the town of Jamesport in Missouri.
+In 2013/14, they started another new community, named Grand River, near the town of Jamesport in Missouri.